-10 Things to do Before You Get an Advertising Job
+10 Things to Do Before Finding an Advertising Job

 Understand the Different Industries

-Are you sure you want to work in advertising and not public relations?
+Though there are very similar aspects of advertising and public relations, there are lots of differences between these two career paths, too.
 Many times, all of these industries are confused as being one and the same.
-But there are big differences between advertising and public relations.
 Before you proceed, know which industry really matches up with your ideas and personality.

 Know What to Expect

-Find out if advertising is the right career for you.
-Are you ready for long hours, low pay and a high-pressure environment?
-These are just some obstacles you may face as a budding ad pro.
+It may sound glamorous and high-powered, but you need to find out if advertising is the right career for you.
+Are you ready to work long hours for low pay in a high-pressure environment?
+These are just some obstacles you may face as a budding junior ad professional.
 You may have even encountered some common misconceptions about what a career in advertising is like.
-Know what to expect before you decide to pursue this career.
+Know what to expect before you take the leap.

 Choose the Right Career Path

 You don't have to be creative to work in advertising.
 If you're well-organized, have good people skills and you can manage multiple people working on various projects all at once to make sure your team meets deadlines, a career as an Account Executive may suit you very well.
-Maybe you're more of a numbers type of person and researching data to determine ad placement is right up your alley.
-A career in the Media Department may be just what you're looking for instead.
+Or maybe you're more of a numbers type of person, and researching data to determine ad placement is right up your alley.
+In this instance, a career in the Media Department may be just what you're looking for.
 Explore the many careers in the ad industry to determine which ones interest you most and which ones you would like to work toward.

 Evaluate Your Education